 - Applying for and being hired for a pharmacy technician role

-- Renewing PCTB certification every two years if applicable
+- 5. Completion of continuing education throughout your career and renewing PCTB certification every two years if applicable

-If you’re ready to start your journey to becoming a fully qualified pharmacy tech, you’ll need to decide which pharm tech program works best for you.
-At Ultimate Medical Academy, you can complete a Health Sciences – Pharmacy Technician associate degree online.
+If you’re ready to start your journey to becoming a fully qualified pharmacy tech, you may want to decide which pharm tech program works best for you.
+At Ultimate Medical Academy, you can complete a Health Sciences – Pharmacy Technician associate degree mostly online.